Search by Keyword

 Vee-Jay records had the historic privilege of releasing the very first Beatles album in the United States.
 Vee-Jay was a successful label based in Chicago which boasted its major successes with R&B, blues and soul records.
 By 1962, they had grown in strength enough to include popular music artists, most notably The Four Seasons,with multiple placements in the Billboard Hot 100 to its credit.

-In 1962, Vee-Jay records were offered a chance to release a #1 British single in America by Frank Ifield called “I Remember You,” which Vee-Jay took to the Top 5 in the US.
+In 1962, Vee-Jay records were offered a chance to release a #1 British single in America by Frank Ifield called “I Remember You,” which Vee-Jay took to the Top Five on the US Billboard Hot 100.
 As part of the deal, they accepted a five year contract with an unknown new British band called The Beatles, even though they had yet to have a proper recording session.

 Origin of the Album